The Jackass Narcissist.

 They generally have grandiose opinions of themselves and believe they are superior to other people.

-Narcissists are also frequently convinced that they are above the normal responsibilities and obligations of everyday life, so they usually have significant difficulties maintaining employment or relationships as a result.
+Narcissists often believe they are above the normal responsibilities and obligations of everyday life.
+As a result, they usually have significant difficulties maintaining employment or relationships.

-The narcissistic sociopath has this type of personality, along with a noticeable lack of regard for the rights of others and a tendency to regularly violate those rights.
+The narcissistic sociopath has this type of personality.
+They show a noticeable lack of regard for the rights of others.
+They also have a tendency to regularly violate those rights.

 The narcissistic personality disorder facts.